-create_object_list: creates a list of objects used in all butterfly functions
+This function creates a list of objects which is used by all of loupe(), catch() and release().

 Value